Beibhinn/milestone-project-2/README.md

    -  Enter a city and country, click 'submit'.
 Verify the location name appears below the submit button, as well as 5 boxes displaying the forecast for the coming five days.

    -  Repeat the step above, pressing 'enter' on the keyboard to trigger the search.

+   -  Enter an invalid search term, click 'submit', and verify a message appears to inform the user that there are no results.

    -  Select a date in the past to see additional information.
 Verify an information box containing the requested details appears.